BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_8__loading_a_background_image_and_adding_soun.md

 So you now have your space turtle running around the screen chasing and chomping moving space cabbages.
 Now you want to add a nice background and sounds to your game

 Step 8.
 The first we want to do is download the background image and sound files into the folder where your kbgame files are stored.
-Yu can do this by selecting the image file here [kbgame-bg.gif](/src/kbgame-bg.gif).
+You can do this by selecting the image file here [kbgame-bg.gif](/src/kbgame-bg.gif).

 Step 9.
 For Windows users download the following .wav files:

 * [bounce.wav](/src/bounce.wav)
 * [chomp.wav](/src/chomp.wav)

 For Apple Mac users download the following .mp3 files:

 * [bounce.mp3](/src/bounce.mp3)
 * [chomp.mp3](/src/chomp.mp3)

 Step 10.
 Now you load the background image by adding the bgpic to the setup screen option:

 ```python
 # Set up screen
 turtle.setup(650,650)